dlr-eoc/ukis-frontend-libraries/projects/core-ui/README.md

 to unlink use
-`npm unlink $PATH_TO_SCHEMATIC_PROJECT` (`npm unlink ../frontend-libraries/dist/core-ui`) // this unfortunately do not remove the full link so do
+`npm unlink $PATH_TO_SCHEMATIC_PROJECT` (`npm unlink ../frontend-libraries/dist/core-ui`) // this unfortunately does not remove the full link so you have to run
-`npm uninstall @ukis/core-ui -g` // this leaves an empty folder @ukis in the global directory (.../AppData/Roaming/npm/node_modules) so remove it later if not needed
+`npm uninstall @ukis/core-ui -g` // this leaves an empty folder @ukis in the global directory (`npm config get prefix`/node_modules) so remove it later if not needed

 ### Unit Testing

-`npm run test` will run the unit tests, using Jasmine as a runner and test framework.
+`npm run schematics:test` will run the unit tests, using Jasmine as a runner and test framework.

 ### Build Schematics